flexpaymentsolutions/LiveShot/README.md

 # Acknowledgements
 Kudos to [Kenneth Gómez](https://github.com/KennethGomez).
 Not only is LiveShot a very functional screenshot utility, it's a textbook example of the MVVM/DI patterns and best of all, it's KISS+DRY with no dependencies on the
 "flavor-of-the-month" architectural frameworks.
-If you learn or see a modern, non-web, desktop WPF example of dependency injection, services, eventing, and configuration binding, this is it.
+If you want to learn or see a modern, non-web, desktop WPF example of dependency injection, services, eventing, and configuration binding, this is it.

 # Updates
 - Bumped to .NET 8